-The student is responsible for maintaining their own clinical records necessary for the documentation of clinical time, experience (procedures), competencies and repeat records.
-All DataArc documents are due by 8:00 am on the Monday after the scheduled rotation ends.
+The student is responsible for maintaining their own clinical records.
+All Trajecsys documentation is due by 8:00 am on the Monday after the scheduled rotation ends.
 The following documentation must be provided by the scheduled time:

-- ✓ Time Clock Due at the END OF EACH ROTATION - ✓ Procedure Log Due at the END OF EACH ROTATION - ✓ Evaluation/Sign off Due at the END OF EACH ROTATION - ✓ Competencies Due at the END OF EACH ROTATION - ✓ Repeat Record- Checked at the END OF THE SEMESTER
+- ✓ Time Clock Due at the END OF EACH ROTATION - ✓ Procedure Log Due at the END OF EACH ROTATION - ✓ Evaluations/Sign off Due at the END OF EACH ROTATION - ✓ Competencies Due at the END OF EACH ROTATION - ✓ Repeat Record Checked at the END OF THE SEMESTER

 Failure to submit these forms prevents documentation of required evaluation, clinical time, experience and competency.
 It will also jeopardize the student's grade.
-Total disregard to the Program's Clinical DataArc documentation guidelines will result in a warning, suspension, or dismissal.
+Total disregard to the Program's Clinical Trajecsys documentation guidelines will result in a warning, suspension, or dismissal.
 See the grading rubric.